tadachi/hydra-chat/README.md

 # Hydra-Chat

-This is the my 3rd and latest iteration of all the features I only want and need in Twitch's chat.
+This is the my latest iteration of all the features I want in Twitch's chat.

 ## Use Cases